-The login system we have implemented is used by many thousands of web sites and has proven reliable.
-There remain several reasons outside our control why you might still experience problems.
+The login system we have implemented is used by many thousands of web sites and has a good reputation, however for some reason logins sometimes fail.
+Just trying again sometimes works, it may be related to security settings or software on individual PCs.
 Please work your way through the notes below before asking for help.

-Since this system was set up a number of members have reported an inability to log in.
-In all cases carefully following the instructions below would have resolved the issue.
+Since this system was set up several members have reported an inability to log in.
+In almost all cases, persistence and carefully following the instructions below would have resolved the issue.

 If you don’t yet have a password or have forgotten it, use the “forgotten password” facility on the login form.
 Input the email account you provided on the membership form, a password will be sent to that email account.